CharonDefalt/wordpress-user-finder/README.md

 # wordpress-user-finder

-This script finds usernames in wordpress site
+This script findes usernames in your wordpress target site

 How to use :